Methodology

 }

-Every signal is typed JSON with confidence scores.
-Your agent reads these via signals.list (MCP) or usertold signal list --format json (CLI).
+Every evidence card is typed JSON with confidence scores.
+Your agent reads these via evidence.list (MCP) or usertold evidence list --format json (CLI).

 Study Modes